 #6.
 Set some limits

 What is this doing on a list of positive things to do to make this your best summer ever?
 Because you need to set some guidelines and expectations for your kids up front, otherwise you will spend too much time asking them to turn off the TV or video games, do their summer reading, get their chores done, etc. And you want to have fun, and not spend your days nagging.

 So create no-electronics hours and make sure everyone knows what they are.
 Use a summer chore chart for your teens and tweens to set your expectations and hold a family meeting to share your plan.

 #7.
 Embrace your inner child

 Throw an after-dinner dance party in the family room, establish a family game night, snuggle in to watch 7 of the greatest Disney princess movies each night in one week.
-Do something that you remember doing as kid (or that you would have loved to do as a kid)!
+Do something that you remember doing as a kid (or that you would have loved to do as a kid)!